 Ethio-jazz is a unique fusion of traditional Ethiopian music mixed up with, yes you guessed it, jazz.
 It’s legendary among those in the know and cherished by its loyal following.
 Having flourished in the 1950s and ’60s, Ethio-jazz was banned by the Derg regime.
 Thankfully its comeback has proved immensely popular with people of all ages, who spend their evenings in clubs listening to the music and enjoying a Habesha Cold Gold beer or some tej honey wine.
 There’s also a growing hip-hop scene and artists perform in Amharic.

 Visiting the city is pretty incredible, but travellers may also want to experience the serenity of nature after a busy few days.
 The recently redeveloped Unity Park is a clean, green place to take a walk but if you fancy going a little further afield, Bishoftu is a town roughly an hour’s drive away.
-Here visitors can choose to relax by the crater lakes or nearby Awash National Park.
+Here visitors can choose to relax by the crater lakes or take a day trip to Awash National Park.
 Be sure to take some binoculars for some the best birdwatching around – here you’ll find more than 453 native species of birds.
 A particular favourite is the North African ostrich – although you probably won’t need the binoculars to spot those.